 Canadian Anesthesiologists' Society

 Anesthesia basics.
-Nemours Kids Health website.
+Kids Health—Nemours Foundation website.
 Available at:

 Updated April 2012.
 Accessed September 26, 2014.

-Regional anesthesia and analgesia for surgery.
+Regional anesthesia for surgery.
 American Society of Regional Anesthesia and Pain Medicine website.
 Available at:

 September 26, 2014.